dynamicguy/mw-docs/docs/api/playground.md

 GraphQL Playground is an external interactive editor for your GraphQL queries.
 It is based on GraphQL and accessible through the web browser.

-With the `DEBUG=True` setting enabled, MajorityWorld exposes an interactive GraphQL editor under `/graphql`, allowing access to the API from your browser.
+With the `DEBUG=True` setting enabled, DrikGallery exposes an interactive GraphQL editor under `/graphql`, allowing access to the API from your browser.
 To view and try out our API, visit the [Playground](https://demo.majorityworld.com/graphql/).

-Using Playground is easy and intuitive with its sidebar navigation containing two tabs (_Docs_ and _Schema_), listing all operations available in the MajorityWorld API.
+Using Playground is easy and intuitive with its sidebar navigation containing two tabs (_Docs_ and _Schema_), listing all operations available in the DrikGallery API.
 The Playground allows you to quickly familiarize yourself with the API, perform example operations, and send your first queries.

 [Playground](assets/api/1.PNG)